 The insider advice on this page is from Wendy’s Trusted Travel Expert for Scandinavia and Iceland: Jan Sortland of Norwegian Adventures.

-From his home base in Oslo and a second office in Stockholm, Jan specializes in custom-tailored adventures into the lesser-known regions of Norway and beyond.
+From his home base in Oslo and additional offices in Bergen and Stockholm, Jan specializes in custom-tailored adventures into the lesser-known regions of Norway and beyond.
 His imaginative itineraries often involve seeing the Northern Lights or sampling the best Nordic cuisine, but he can also arrange activities you may not have known were possible, from sea kayaking in glacial lakes to spending the day with reindeer herders to fishing in the Arctic Ocean to building your own snow cave—and sleeping in it.
 In Iceland, he can have you join locals on traditional hunting trips, meet with experts in Icelandic Saga literature, and stay in private villas.
 In Denmark, he can orchestrate a public audience with the queen; and in Sweden he can get travelers onboard the famous 17th-century ship the Vasa—an honor usually reserved for royalty and heads of state.
 His expert team of drivers and guides go to great lengths to ensure you get a fulfilling and authentic experience.

 Where to Stay and Eat